CERN70: Superconductors accelerate progress

 Recollections

-In 2000, I [was asked] if I would consider leading CERN’s team in charge of superconducting magnets.
+In 2000, I [was asked] if I would consider leading CERN’s group in charge of the main superconducting magnets for the LHC.
 It took me approximately one microsecond to say yes!
 Then started this incredible adventure of building the most complex accelerator in the world, using the most complex technology.

 Lucio Rossi

-Lucio Rossi began his career in plasma physics and moved into the field of applied superconductivity for accelerators in the early 1990s, heading the INFN-LASA team that had just begun to work on the first prototype superconducting dipole magnet for the LHC.
-In 2001, he became the leader of CERN’s Superconducting Magnets and Cryostats group, which was responsible for developing and launching the industrial production of the superconducting magnets needed for the LHC.
+Lucio Rossi began his career in plasma physics and moved into the field of applied superconductivity for accelerators in the early 1990s, leading the INFN-LASA team that had just begun to work on the first prototype superconducting dipole magnet for the LHC.
+In 2001, he became the leader of CERN’s Main Magnet and Superconductors group, which was responsible for developing and launching the industrial production of the superconducting magnets needed for the LHC.
 From 2010 to 2020, he was the leader of the High-Luminosity LHC project.

 “The INFN-LASA team delivered the first LHC prototype magnet to CERN in 1994.
 This type of magnet has been very successful and that first dipole was used until recently by the CAST experiment – you could still read the words “LHC DIPOLE PROTOTYPE CERN-INFN 1” on it.

-A few years later, in 2000, I received a phone call from Lyn Evans, then leader of the LHC project, who asked me if I would consider leading CERN’s team in charge of superconducting magnets.
+A few years later, in 2000, I received a phone call from Lyn Evans, then leader of the LHC project, who asked me if I would consider leading CERN’s group in charge of the main superconducting magnets for the LHC.
 It took me approximately one microsecond to say yes!
 Then started this incredible adventure of building the most complex accelerator in the world, using the most complex technology.
-We had to produce 300 000 km of superconducting wire for the LHC superconducting dipole and quadrupole magnets and for the several thousand corrector magnets, and to do so we had to collaborate with industry.
-That was not easy.
+We had to produce 300 000 km of superconducting wire and all cables for the LHC superconducting magnets.
+To do so we had to collaborate with industry and it was not easy.
 Moving from our complex superconducting dipole magnet prototypes to industrialisation was a challenge, in particular when it came to getting the level of quality that we wanted from the companies.
-We had to make compromises, because sometimes best is the enemy of good.
+We had to make compromises, because sometimes the best is the enemy of the good.
 It was difficult, but we did it.

 Producing the magnets was a real challenge; assembling them and making them work together was yet another one.
 The difficulty with the LHC is that everything is in series, so if you have a single weak link, the chain breaks.
 And that’s what happened on 19 September 2008.
 One single electrical connection between two adjacent magnets – out of 10 000 such connections – failed, leading to extensive collateral damage and a one-year delay.
 I have to assume that the mistake was made by us, the engineers, the designers, because we had thought of a system that was not robust against faulty workmanship.